Skip to content

 The use of technology in education and its potential to heal liberated Iraq

-Mayamin Altae, Teacher at University of Leicester
+Mayamin Altae, Teacher at University of Buckingham

 While information and communication technology (ICT) has been integrated into education for the last three decades in many parts of the world, this has not been the case in Iraq.
 ICT was introduced in Iraq after the invasion of the country in 2003, and in the education sector several years later; before 2003, Iraq did not have an ICT infrastructure, a mobile network or a communication regulator (Allawi, 2012).